 The Flying Phone: a cell phone that will fly to you when you have an urgent phone call

-Do these amazing inventions sound like things you can’t live without?
-Are you intrigued by the kids behind these inventions?
-Do you think you could come up with some inventions of your own?
-Then you should read Billy Sure Kid Entrepreneur by Luke Sharpe.
+Are these inventions you can’t live without?
+Want to know about the kids behind these inventions?
+Think you could come up with some inventions of your own?
+Read Billy Sure Kid Entrepreneur by Luke Sharpe and find out how.

 Billy Sure is a twelve-year-old boy with a mind for inventions.
 He and his best friend, Manny, have created a successful company called Sure Things, Inc. He’s even appeared on a late-night television show to promote his wildly popular invention.
 But, what will school be like when the inventor heads off to seventh grade?
 How will his life change and how will he handle the changes?
 Billy is lucky to have his best friend by his side, helping him through all of the changes he is facing.
 If only Billy can trust Manny enough to help him with the one thing that is really bothering him — a secret he is too scared to share.